radicamc/exoTEDRF/joss/paper.md

 - Stage 3, Spectral extraction: Extract the 2D stellar spectra from the 3D slope images.
 - Stage 4, Light curve fitting: An optional stage for the fitting of extracted light curves.

-In `exoTEDRF`, Stage 4 is an optional installation which is currently built around the excellent `juliet` library [@espinoza_juliet_2019], and incorporates tools such as`exoTiC-LD` [@david_grant_2022_7437681] for the estimation of stellar limb darkening parameters.
+In `exoTEDRF`, Stage 4 is an optional installation which is currently built around the excellent `juliet` library [@espinoza_juliet_2019], and incorporates tools such as `ExoTiC-LD` [@david_grant_2022_7437681] for the estimation of stellar limb darkening parameters.
 In certain places (e.g., superbias subtraction, flat field correction), `exoTEDRF` simply provides a wrapper around the existing functionalities of the `jwst` package maintained by the Space Telescope Science Institute.

 # Statement of Need
 Data analysis is a challenging process that is encountered by all observational studies.
-Ensuring that the resulting atmosphere spectra are robust against particular choices made in the reduction process is also critical, especially as we push to characterize the atmospheres of small rocky planets.
+Ensuring that the resulting atmosphere spectra are robust against particular choices made in the reduction process is critical, especially as we push to characterize the atmospheres of small rocky planets.
 The modularity and tunability of `exoTEDRF` make it easy to run multiple reductions of a given dataset, and therefore robustly ascertain whether the spectral features driving atmosphere inferences are robust, or sensitive to the peculiarities of a given reduction.
-Moreover, `exoTEDRF` has full support for TSOs with NIRISS/SOSS [@Albert2023], an observing mode which is underserved by the current ecosystem of JWST reduction tools, including the ability to run the `ATOCA` extraction algorithm [@Darveau-Bernier2022; @Radica:2022] to explicitly model the SOSS order overlap.
+Moreover, `exoTEDRF` has full support for TSOs with NIRISS/SOSS [@Albert2023], an observing mode which is underserved by the current ecosystem of JWST reduction tools, including the ability to run the `ATOCA` extraction algorithm [@Darveau-Bernier2022; @Radica2022] to explicitly model the SOSS order overlap.

 # Documentation